HUGG/TC1D/docs/source/usage.rst

 .. note::

-   In order for T\ :sub:`c`\ 1D to work properly you will also need the thermochronometer age prediction programs available at https://github.com/HUGG/Tc_core.
+   In order for T\ :sub:`c`\ 1D to work properly you will also need to install the thermochronometer age prediction programs available at https://github.com/HUGG/Tc_core.

 Running a model
 ---------------